 The above results show the pairwise relation between the amount of views of a video and each one of our five Twitter metrics.
 This analysis ignores the possible effect of the combination of different metrics, as it can be expected that they are correlated with each other.
 To provide a deeper analysis on how these Twitter metrics influence the final amount of views, we propose a substitutes model in which the products of powers of each variable are proportional to the final amount of views:

 This model is equivalent to a linear regression model after the logarithmic transformation of all the independent variables.
 Training this regressor on the promotional user data gives $R^2=0.107$, explaining about 10\% of the variance of $log(V)$.
 On the non-promotional user dataset, the regressor achieves $R^2=0.199$, explaining almost 20\% of the variance of the final amount of views of a video based exclusively on information extracted from Twitter.
-This opens the possibility to improve previous models that used only data from Youtube, Szabo and Huberman \cite{Szabo2010} and Pinto et al. \cite{Pinto2013}, which could also be combined with data from other online communities, as previously done with a limited sample of Facebook data, Soysa et al. \cite{Soysa2013}.
+This opens the possibility to improve previous models that used only data from YouTube \cite{Szabo2010, Pinto2013}, which could also be combined with data from other online communities, as previously done in Soysa et al. \cite{Soysa2013} with a limited sample of Facebook data.